Belgium in the Eurovision Song Contest 2004: Eurosong '04

-Eurosong '04 was the national final that selected Belgium's entry in the Eurovision Song Contest 2004.
+Eurosong '04 was the national final organised by VRT to select its entry in the Eurovision Song Contest 2004.
 The competition consisted of five shows that commenced on 18 January 2004 and concluded with a final on 15 February 2004 where the winning song and artist were selected.
 All shows took place at the Studio 100 in Schelle, hosted by Bart Peeters and broadcast on TV1.

 Format

 Twenty-eight entries were selected to compete in Eurosong.
 Four semi-finals took place on 18 January 2004, 25 January 2004, 1 February 2004 and 8 February 2004 with each show featuring seven entries.
 The winner of each semi-final qualified to the final, and the three highest scoring second placed acts in the semi-finals were also selected to advance.
 The final took place on 15 February 2004 where the winner was chosen.
 The results of all shows were determined by an expert jury, an international jury, voting on Radio 2 and Radio Donna and public televoting.
 Each voting group had an equal stake in the result during all shows with the exception of the public televote which had a weighting equal to the votes of two groups.
-For the radio voting, listeners of the two stations was able to vote in advance prior to each of the five shows via televoting between Tuesday and Friday and their votes were combined with a jury consisting of representatives from the respective stations.
+For the radio voting, listeners of the two stations were able to vote in advance prior to each of the five shows via televoting between Tuesday and Friday and their votes were combined with a jury consisting of representatives from the respective stations (due to a technical problem, the public votes of the Radio 2 jury are unable to counted in the fourth semi-final and instead come entirely from the Radio 2 jury).
+Each show was broadcast in two parts: in the first part, the songs were performed and the results of the expert jury were announced; after the first part an episode of Witse was aired while the rest of the results were being collected; and in the second part, the results of the international jury and three public voting groups were announced.

 During each of the five shows, the expert jury provided commentary and feedback to the artists as well as selected entries to advance in the competition.
 The experts were: